 Donna has been trained at the Aquatic Therapy & Rehab Institute and Center for Applied Energy Medicine.
 She combines a natural approach to wellness, implementing both land and water programming, including Ai Chi, AquaStretch, Watsu and Yoqua (Water yoga).
 Her specialty is relieving chronic pain through individual treatments or in a group setting.
 She is the recent recipient of the Tsunami Spirit Award 2012 from the Aquatic Therapy & Rehab Institute, as well as awarded The 2016 Aquatic Therapy Professional of the Year.
 Donna has worked with clients from Sports and Fitness Enthusiasts to those with chronic disease and disabilities.
 She travels internationally and has been a speaker and Continuing Education Provider for the Aquatic Exercise Association and the Aquatic Therapy & Rehab Institute, and is currently on Faculty at the Aquatic Therapy & Rehab Institute.

 I started Yoga in my early days of childhood.
 I spent most of my youth and teen years studying performing arts and used Yoga as a way to connect with the mind, body, and spirit.
 At first, Yoga was a means to warm up my body, but as my practice deepened, so did my knowledge of Yoga.
 I later realized the transformational and healing benefits of Yoga and how the lessons learned on the mat can be integrated off the mat.
 I became driven to awaken people to this message.
 I decided to leave Connecticut to ground in Tempe, Arizona where I underwent ‘Unity’ Yoga Teacher Training Program at the Southwest Institute of Healing Arts.
-I am also certified in Sound Healing, Yoga for Prenatal, Yoga for PTSD, Thai Yoga, Hatha Gong, and Restorative Yoga.
-I am currently still studying within my 800 Hour Advanced Program and am excited to finish with many more healing modalities.
+I am also certified in Sound Healing, Yoga for Prenatal, Yoga for PTSD, Thai Yoga, Yoga Nidra, Yin Yoga, Reiki III, Hatha Gong, and Restorative Yoga.

 Yoga is a gift that keeps on giving.
 It has repaired, healed, and provided purpose to my life and is continuing to each and everyday.
 The power of this practice is a seed that I look forward to planting in many hearts throughout this lifetime.
 I really enjoy holding a creative and safe space where others can heal, explore, play, and step into the best self that they can be through the power of movement, breath, vibrational healing and self-realization.
 Let’s meet on the mat!

 Over the last decade Carolyn has practiced all types of yoga and found that it helped her with soul healing, find community, rest for the mind, and nourishment for her body.
 Carolyn went to Hawaii the Summer of 2017 and completed her 200 Therapeutic Yoga Teacher Training Certification through Soma Yoga Institute with the intention to progress her practice and grow.
 She began teaching the fall of 2017.
-She will be completing her 300 Hour Training this Summer/Fall with the same Institute.
+She completed her 300 Hour Therapeutic yoga Teacher Training in the fall of 2019 through Soma Yoga Institute.
+During the first half of her Immersion she got yin yoga certified as well.

 Her passions include traveling, volunteering, hiking, eating vegan/vegetarian food, spending quality time with friends and family, listening to all kinds of music, journaling, connecting people, and of course yoga.